dates: July 2014–ongoing

 Civic Trust Award 2017 (Regional Finalist)

-what if: projects are developing proposals for a number of sites in the mini Holland area:
+what if: projects have been developing proposals for a number of sites in the mini Holland area.
+Completed and ongoing areas include: